cvqnguyen/formula_1_exploration/README.md

 ![](images/Finishesbytopten.png)

-The starting positions were masked and plotted against each other.
+The starting positions were masked and plotted against each other and shows slight correlation with the starting position and the likelihood of winning the same race.

 ![](images/distribution.png)

 The distributions of the finishing positions for both pole position, and non pole positions were calculated and plotted.

 ![](images/meanfinish.png)

-The mean finishing position in terms of starting position was also plotted.
+The mean finishing position in terms of starting position was also plotted and shows a slight lineal relationship.

 ![](images/fastestlaprankfinish.png)

-The fastest lap times were masked and plotted against each other.
+The fastest lap times were also masked and plotted against each other.
+The fastest lap and second fastest lap have a marginal difference when compared to the starting position plot.

 ![](images/distributionFastestLap.png)